-Elsa R. Flores, Ph.D. - Senior Member and Project One Leader
+Elsa R. Flores, Ph.D. - Senior Member and Project #1 Leader

-Gina M. DeNicola, Ph.D. - Assistant Member and Project Two Leader
+Gina M. DeNicola, Ph.D. - Assistant Member and Project #2 Leader

 The DeNicola lab uses genetically engineered mouse models and mass spec metabolomics to investigate the consequence of NRF2 deregulation in cancer.
-Dr. DeNicola will lead Project 2 of the Lung Cancer Metabolism P01, which focuses on the regulation and role of cysteine metabolism in lung adenocarcinoma.
-In addition, Dr. DeNicola provides her knowledge and expertise in metabolomics to inform the research of all 4 projects.
+Dr. DeNicola will lead Project #2 of the Lung Cancer Metabolism Program, which focuses on the regulation and role of cysteine metabolism in lung adenocarcinoma.
+In addition, Dr. DeNicola provides her knowledge and expertise in metabolomics to inform the research of all four projects.

-John L. Cleveland, Ph.D. – Senior Member and Project Three Co-Leader
+John L. Cleveland, Ph.D. – Senior Member and Project #3 Co-Leader

-Eric B. Haura, M.D. – Senior Member and Project Three Co-leader
+Eric B. Haura, M.D. – Senior Member and Project #3 Co-leader

-Paulo C. Rodriguez, Ph.D. – Associate Member and Project Four Leader
+Paulo C. Rodriguez, Ph.D. – Associate Member and Project #4 Leader

 The long-term goal of Dr. Rodriguez’s research is to develop innovative strategies that restore protective immunity in cancer through targeting primary metabolic mechanisms regulating immunosuppressive pathological myelopoiesis and signals driving T cell dysfunction in tumors.
-Also, his research aims to create strategies that render T cells highly resistant to the immunosuppressive tumor microenvironment.
+His research aims to create strategies that render T cells highly resistant to the immunosuppressive tumor microenvironment.
 As the leader of Project #4, Dr. Rodriguez will identify an elusive metabolic mechanism centrally governing the function and expansion of myeloid-derived suppressor cells (MDSC) in lung tumors, which could significantly increase the efficacy of promising approaches for cancer immunotherapy.